apostrophecms/docs/docs/reference/modules/util.md

 #### `globalReplace(source, target, replacement)`

 Globally replaces a target string within a source string.
 This allows global string replacement without using regular expressions.
-It replaces the original `source` string and does not return anything.
+It replaces the original `source` string and does not return a value.

 Arguments are: